geopandas/xyzservices/doc/source/registration.md

 ## Geoportail France

 In order to use Geoportail France resources, you need to obtain an [api key](http://professionnels.ign.fr/ign/contrats/) that allows you to access the [resources](https://geoservices.ign.fr/documentation/donnees-ressources-wmts.html#ressources-servies-en-wmts-en-projection-web-mercator) you need.
-Pass this api key and the ID of the resource to display to `TileProvider`:
+Pass this api key to the `TileProvider`:

 ```py
 xyz.GeoportailFrance.plan(apikey="<insert api_key here>")